-At our 5pm Saturday service we will have our popular weekly question and answer time, and Jodie will be answering these questions:
+We will share the Lord’s Supper at 5pm Saturday, so be sure to join us for this important reminder of the death of Jesus.
+We will also have our popular weekly question and answer time, and Jodie will be answering these questions:

-Our 8am Sunday service will be a Morning Prayer AAPB service.
+Our 8am Sunday service will be a Holy Communion First Order AAPB service.

 If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards.
-Our youth group ‘Alive’ runs straight after dinner on Saturday night.
+Our youth group ‘Alive’ is taking a break for the holidays.
 Or come along on Sunday at 8am for a Prayer Book service.

 See you at 5pm this Saturday or 8am this Sunday, God willing!